thurloat/GSUtil/README.markdown

 #### Options
         -t  Tries to automagically detect your file's Content Type header and assigns it

-        -c  Sets the caching headers up to have far-future expiry
+        -c  [int:seconds] Sets the caching headers up to have far-future expiry.
+Defaults to 1 month.

         -p  Creates the resource with a public-read canned ACL